- Written by Dr.Mehmet Demircioglu

 Tracking also matters.
 Random photos can make growth look worse than it is.
 Wet hair, harsh bathroom light, a shorter haircut, or a close camera angle can create a false emergency.
 Before making the decision you need another treatment, you need fair evidence.

-Before any exosome-style treatment is used, there should be a clear explanation of the exact product.
+Before any exosome treatment is used, there should be a clear explanation of the exact product.
 Its source, preparation, quality control, intended use, safety information, regulatory status in that country, and the clinical reason for recommending it all matter.
 If those answers are vague or cannot be given in writing, the promise is marketing, not a standard part of hair transplant aftercare.

 Innovation is not the problem.
 Unclear products sold with certainty are the problem.
 In hair restoration, the treatment that sounds newest is not necessarily the treatment that protects the patient best.